Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Conclusion and future works

 \section{Conclusion and future works}

-We explore the unsupervised complex tabular reasoning task and propose a novel unified framework UCTR.
-UCTR can synthesize high-quality human-like questions and claims with underlying complex logic without any labeled data based on four essential components and diverse program templates.
-Comprehensive experiments for different tasks and domains demonstrate that models trained on our synthetic data achieve surprising performances under unsupervised and few-shot settings, which can significantly ease the burden of human annotation.
-Moreover, UCTR can boost supervised performances in specialized domains with insufficient data.
-In future work, we will \lizy{ broaden the reasoning types of programs and explore an auto program-generation method based on the existing data distributions to make the framework more flexible.}
+We explore the unsupervised complex tabular reasoning task and propose a novel self-training framework UCTR-ST with several optimization techniques.
+UCTR-ST can synthesize high-quality human-like questions and claims with underlying complex logic without any labeled data and leverage the self-training technique to fully exploit the information of the unlabeled data.
+Comprehensive experiments for different tasks and domains demonstrate that model achieve surprising performances under unsupervised and few-shot settings, which can significantly ease the burden of human annotation.
+Moreover, UCTR-ST can boost supervised performances in specialized domains with insufficient data.
+In future work, we will broaden the reasoning types of programs and explore an auto program-generation method based on the existing data distributions to make the framework more flexible.